“He will reign over the house of Jacob forever, and His kingdom will have no end” (Luke 1:33).

 : to issue a manifesto

-I was captivated by the root word in Latin: Manifesto is related to manifest, which occurs in English as a noun, verb, and adjective.
-Of these, the adjective, which means “readily perceived by the senses,” Something that is manifest is easy to perceive or recognize, and a manifesto is a statement in which someone makes his or her intentions or views easy for people to ascertain.
+I was captivated by the root word in Latin.
+The word manifesto is related to manifest.
+Manifest occurs in English as a noun, verb, and adjective.
+Of these, the adjective means “readily perceived by the senses.”
+Something that is manifest is easy to perceive or recognize.
+A manifesto is a statement in which someone makes their intentions or views easy for people to understand.

 As Believers, our spiritual senses must be trained to discern good from evil.
 I have blogged continuously about the importance of discerning times.
 Jesus rebuked (admonished) the crowd for their inability to discern, “Whenever you see a cloud rising in the west, you immediately say, ‘A shower is coming,’ and so it turns out.
 And whenever you feel a south wind blowing, you say, ‘It will be a hot day,’ and it turns out that way.
 You hypocrites!
 You know how to analyze the appearance of the earth and the sky, but how is it that you do not know how to analyze this present time?”
 (Luke 12:54-56).

 Spiritual discernment gives one the ability to know and be informed of what is happening in the spiritual realm.
-In this time of uncertainty the enemy will attempt to cloud our spiritual vision and defuse our ability to discern the times in which we are living.
-In Luke 12, Jesus admonished the crowd for not being able to discern the times and the divisions that will arise dividing people against each other before His return.
-He said, “Whenever you see a cloud rising in the west, you immediately say, ‘A shower is coming,’ and so it turns out.
+In this time of uncertainty the enemy will try to cloud our spiritual vision and defuse our ability to discern the times in which we are living.
+In Luke 12, Jesus admonished the crowd for not being capable of discerning the times and the divisions that will arise dividing people against each other before His return.
+He said, “Whenever you see a cloud rising in the west, you instantly say, ‘A shower is coming,’ and so it turns out.
 And whenever you feel a south wind blowing, you say, ‘It will be a hot day,’ and it turns out that way.
 You hypocrites!
-You know how to analyze the appearance of the earth and the sky, but how is it that you do not know how to analyze this present time.”
-I cannot over emphasize the importance for the Body of Christ to discern these present times.
+You know how to analyze the appearance of the earth and the sky, but how is it that you do not know how to analyze this current time.”
+I can’t over emphasize the importance for the Body of Christ to discern these current times.
 As we are witnessing wars and rumors of wars, nations rising against nations, and kingdoms against kingdoms.
 Famines and earthquakes occurring in various places (Matt 24:6-13).
-Many will turn away from the faith and will betray and hate each other, and many false prophets will appear and deceive many people.
+Many will turn away from the faith.
+They will betray and hate each other.
+Many false prophets will deceive many people.
 Because of the increase of wickedness, the love of most will grow cold, but the one who stands firm to the end will be saved.
 We are not to fear these times, but instead continue the serious business of making disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to follow all that He commanded; knowing that He is with us always, to the end of the age (Matt.
 28:19-20).

 Our senses must be trained to discern signs of the times.
 World Vision reports that in Africa, one in five people faced hunger in 2020.
-The number of hungry people continues to rise due to conflict, drought, and economic woes triggered by the COVID-19 pandemic are reversing years of progress4.
+The number of hungry people continues to rise because of conflict, drought, and economic woes.
+The COVID-19 pandemic is reversing years of progress4.
 Russia invading Ukraine – Fatalities were reported after shelling hit buildings in residential areas across Kyiv according to Ukrainian authorities.
 Widespread across Ukraine, including damaged houses in a village near Kyiv and smoldering homes in the besieged city of Mariupo5.
 Millions of people fleeing for their very lives.
 Yet, Americans war over white supremacy ideology, critical race theory, feelings of ‘discomfort’ in teachings about racism in US history, wearing face masks in public spaces.
 Things that make you wonder??

 Blessings,